-If the applicant shows extenuating circumstances, an offense of adultery should not adversely affect the GMC determination.
+If the alien shows extenuating circumstances, an offense of adultery should not adversely affect the GMC determination.

-[67] Extenuating circumstances may include instances where the applicant divorced his or her spouse but later the divorce was deemed invalid or the applicant and the spouse mutually separated and they were unable to obtain a divorce.
+[67] Extenuating circumstances may include instances where the alien divorced his or her spouse but later the divorce was deemed invalid or the alien and the spouse mutually separated and they were unable to obtain a divorce.